I’ve always been a little obsessed with human contact.

 It’s not unusual for me to assist groups after things have become especially challenging: when people see things very differently, feelings run hot, relationships are deteriorating, and the stakes are high.

-But the truth is, even under normal circumstances, we tend to be afraid of one another: afraid we’ll say something stupid, afraid we’ll be excluded, afraid to be ourselves.
-This is true even in the best organizations, and even when we feel we know one another well.
+But the truth is, even under normal circumstances, we tend to be at least a little afraid of one another: afraid we’ll say something stupid, afraid we’ll be excluded, afraid to be ourselves.
+This is true even in the best organizations, and even when we feel we know one another quite well.

 And when we feel scared and disconnected, it’s simply harder to do what our organizations expect of us: adapt and learn, think creatively, resolve differences, and deliver excellent work.